php-dev-br/laravel-doc-pt-br/helpers.md

     // '/foo/bar'

-If necessary, you may specify how many directory levels you wish to trim from the string:
+Optionally, You may specify how many directory levels you wish to trim from the string:

     use Illuminate\Support\Str;